jlhags/jlhags.github.io/content/post/beginning-programming-lesson-03.md

 ```
 The main difference you will see in this definition from a normal function is after the func keyword, we see `(r rectangle)` meaning only rectangles have access to this function/method.
 To call it we would use the same kind of dot notation we used to access its fields, `rect.Area()`.
 When inside the method we can access the calling structs fields by using `r`, as defined in the beginning of the function definition.

 Remember when learning about functions we can either pass by reference or by value.
-The same is not only true for the argument to the function, but also the struct itself.
+The same is not only true for the arguments of the function, but also the struct itself.
 In this case since it is passed by value (note the lack of an *), if we were to modify r in the function it wouldn't actually modify `r` in the main function since it only has access to the value of `r`.
-In other words it made a copy of `r` from main.
+In other words, it made a copy of `r` from main.
 But what if we wanted to be able to actually manipulate `r`?
 If we wanted to have a function that resized/scaled the rectangle up we could do:
 ```go
 func (r *rectangle) Scale2X() {
 	r.Length = r.Length * 2